Trilingual-byford/daasg/README.md

 cf push

 Many a time,if the process is not killed by the command,you may need to pass additional option to ensure that the required process is killed.

+To know more about various flags of kill,enter following command:

+Now,you can press the Ctrl_c key combination to terminate the process created by the sleep command.